deltaBTW/dotfiles/README.md

 `curl -sS https://starship.rs/install.sh | sh`

-### Configuring the stuff:
+# Configuring the stuff:

-#### For WezTerm: copy the [config file](https://github.com/C7DE/arch-linux-dotfiles/blob/main/wezterm/wezterm.lua) to `/home/USER/.config/wezterm/`
+## For WezTerm: copy the [config file](https://github.com/C7DE/arch-linux-dotfiles/blob/main/wezterm/wezterm.lua) to `/home/USER/.config/wezterm/`

-You can do this manually, or by running this command:
+You can do this manually (below), or by running this command:

 `sudo cp /home/USER/Downloads/wezterm.lua ~/.config/wezterm`

-If you couldn't download the file, create a file called `wezterm.lua` in the WezTerm config folder, copy the contents of my wezterm.lua file, and paste it into the newly created file.
+MANUALLY: If you couldn't download the file, create a file called `wezterm.lua` in the WezTerm config folder, copy the contents of my wezterm.lua file, and paste it into the newly created file.
 Sounds confusing, because I'm too stupid to explain it properly.

-#### For fish, you can just add the following string to the bottom of the file:
+## For fish, you can just add the following string to the bottom of the file:

 `starship init fish | source`

 This will make sure that Starship starts, everytime you open a fish terminal

-#### For Starship, it's similar to the WezTerm configs: copy the downloaded [starship.toml file](https://github.com/C7DE/arch-linux-dotfiles/blob/main/starship.toml), and put it in `~/.config`
+## For Starship, it's similar to the WezTerm configs: download the [starship.toml file](https://github.com/C7DE/arch-linux-dotfiles/blob/main/starship.toml), and put it in `~/.config`

 Overwrite the existing `starship.toml` file, If there is any.

-Your Terminal should look like this after you're done with all that :)
+### Your Terminal should look like this after you're done with all that :)

 ![image](https://user-images.githubusercontent.com/86793541/230220382-67da92d9-fa16-4a65-b09d-6a2d46055938.png)

+You can change the Arch logo with the logo of your choice, if it is available as a [Nerd Font](https://www.nerdfonts.com/) icon

 # Credits:
 [Starship](https://starship.rs)